jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 PartyProfile xml from CRFReporter, even during the same active inventory.

 **NB2:** The GHG inventory result files tend to come in various character encodings.
 It is important to  run `convertutf8.py` first.
-Otherwise file reading might fail and string comparisons may go astray.
+Otherwise file reading might fail and string comparisons in python may go astray.

-**NB3:** Make sure that you have write access *only and solely* to 4.
+**NB3 XML import:** Make sure that you have write access *only and solely* to 4.
 LULUCF and 7.
 KPLULUCF sectors in CRFReporter.
-The bulk xml import in CRFReporter tries first to clear all results in all sectors.
+The bulk xml import in CRFReporter tries to clear all results in all sectors first.
-If by accident you have write access for example to 3.
+If you have for example write access to 3.
 Agriculture sector you will delete existing results there.

 ## 5. GHG Scenarios